Anyaleef/haifa-stadium-schedule-monitor/README.md

 ## How it works

 The script downloads the Haifa Stadium schedule page and uses BeautifulSoup to extract the listed games.
 Each game is stored as structured data containing its competition, teams, date, and optional kickoff time.
-T A game is identified using the two teams and the full competition name.
+A game is identified using the two teams and the full competition name.
 Its date and kickoff time are treated as properties that may change.
 On each run, the current schedule is compared with the previous state stored in `state.json`.
-The monitor can then distinguish between: A new game, a date or kickoff-time change, and a future game that was removed from the schedule.
+The monitor can then distinguish between a newly added game, a date or kickoff-time change, and a future game that was removed from the schedule.
 After processing the schedule, the current state is saved for the next run.
 The state file also keeps the most recent history entries for detected events and reminders.

 ## Telegram notifications